 Students learn to make and to analyze functional ceramic forms with a focus on wheel-thrown pottery.
 Studio time dedicated to the acquisition and refinement of shaping, marking/glazing and finishing skills; supplementary lectures and discussions to explore contemporary studio ceramics and major historical traditions.
 No prior experience necessary; instructors will tailor assignments for students at all levels of ability.

 APPPHYS 61.
 Science as a Creative Process.
 4 Units.

 What is the process of science, and why does creativity matter?
 We'll delve deeply into the applicability of science in addressing a vast range of real-world problems.
 This course is designed to teach the scientific method as it's actually practiced by working scientists.
 It will cover how to ask a well-posed question, how to design a good experiment, how to collect and interpret quantitative data, how to recover from error, and how to communicate findings.
 Facts matter!
 Course topics will include experimental design, statistics and statistical significance, formulating appropriate controls, modeling, peer review, and more.
 The course will incorporate a significant hands-on component featuring device fabrication, testing, and measurement.
 Among other "Dorm Science" activities, we'll be distributing Arduino microcontroller kits and electronic sensors, then use these items, along with other materials, to complete a variety of group and individual projects outside the classroom.
 The final course assignment will be to develop and write a scientific grant proposal to test a student-selected myth or scientific controversy.
 Although helpful, no prior experience with electronics or computer programming is required.
+Recommended for freshmen.